Bleuboy/favorly/README.md

 ## Overview

 Favorly is a Haskell-based application that allows users to perform favors for each other and exchange credits as a form of currency.
 Users can transfer credits to one another and perform favors to multiple recipients at once, with each recipient paying an equal fraction of credits.
+The application includes a web-based GUI for easy interaction.

 ## Features